zendParadox/journey-ml/README.md

 The model is trained using the optimal hyperparameters obtained from the tuning process.
 The training is performed on the training set for a specified number of epochs.
 The model is compiled with the Adam optimizer and categorical cross-entropy loss.
 Early stopping is applied to prevent overfitting. ⏱️

 ## 📝 Evaluation
 After training, the model is evaluated on the test set to measure its performance.
+Here's our last evaluation before the savedmodel, the evaluation could be change due to randomness.
 The test loss and accuracy are reported.
 ```
 Test Loss: 1.0059
 Test Accuracy: 0.8929